 Effective September 1, 2015 ("the Closing Date"), Voxx completed its acquisition of a 54% voting equity interest in substantially all of the assets and certain specified liabilities of Eyelock, Inc. and Eyelock Corporation (collectively the "Seller"), a market leader of iris-based identity authentication solutions, through a newly-formed entity, Eyelock LLC.
 Eyelock LLC acquired substantially all of the assets and certain specified liabilities of the Seller for a total purchase consideration of \$31,880, which consisted of a cash payment of \$15,504, assignment of the fair value of the indebtedness owed to the Company by the Seller of \$4,676 and the fair value of the non-controlling interest of \$12,900, reduced by \$1,200 for amounts owed to the LLC by the selling shareholders.
 Additionally, units in Eyelock LLC were issued to certain executives of EyeLock LLC.
 The fair value of these units is recorded as compensation expense over the requisite service period of two years.
 This acquisition allows the Company to enter into the growing biometrics market.
-The fair value of the controlling interest by the voting equity interest percentage (adjusted for certain distribution thresholds required until a return of capital is achieved).
-The Company considered all the rights and preferences of the different classes of security holders and determined that there was no evidence of any disproportionate allocation of cash flow between the controlling and non-controlling interest percentage in the fair value calculation amounted to 61%.
+The fair value of the non-controlling interest was determined, with the assistance of a third party valuation expert, by grossing up the consideration transferred for the controlling interest by the voting equity interest percentage (adjusted for certain distribution thresholds required until a return of capital is achieved).
+The Company considered all the rights and preferences of the different classes of security holders and determined that there was no evidence of any disproportionate allocation of cash flow between the controlling and non-controlling interest at the date of acquisition.
+The adjusted controlling interest percentage in the fair value calculation amounted to 61%.
 The non-controlling interest of \$12,900, valued at 39%, did not contain any further discount for lack of control.
 The Company believes the bargain gain implied in the transaction would eliminate any further discount for lack of control.